szelongq/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `assignLeave 2 d/2021-11-10` assigns a leave with the date 10th November 2021 to the 2nd employee in the employee book.
 * `find n/Anthony` followed by `assignLeave 1 d/2021-01-08` assigns a leave with the date 8th January 2021 to the 1st employee in the results of the `find` command.

+#### Remove all leaves occurring before a given date from employees : `removeLeavesBefore`

+Removes all leaves from all employees in the list occurring before a given input date (inclusive).

+Format: `removeLeavesBefore d/DATE`

+* Removes all leaves from all employees in the list occurring before a given input date (inclusive).
+* The date **must be valid** and of the form **YYYY-MM-DD**.
+* This operation will only act on employees in the current filtered list.

+Examples:
+* `list` followed by `removeLeavesBefore d/2021-11-10` removes all leaves occurring on and before 2021-11-10 for all employees.
+* `find n/Anthony` followed by `removeLeavesBefore 1 d/2021-01-08` removes all leaves occurring on and before 2021-01-08
+   for all employees that have 'Anthony' in their names.

 ### Payroll-related Features